 Let’s have a look at Spain, which has a lot of taxes that people coming from other countries might not be familiar with.
 For example, having previously lived in Malta, many of the Spanish taxes were simply new to me and have no equivalent in Malta.
 There is no property tax, exit tax, or wealth tax there, just to mention a few examples.

-Spain certainly seems to reward those who feed on the government funds / tax-payers rather than encouraging people to set up businesses, invest, or save.
+Spain certainly seems to reward those who feed on government funds rather than encouraging people to set up businesses, invest, or save.

 It’s important to understand this unfortunate fact before you move to Spain.
-I am definitely not a fan of the Spanish tax system, work culture and politics, but there are also lifestyle benefits of living in Spain that you will have to weigh up.
+I am definitely not a fan of the Spanish tax system, work culture, or politics, but there are also lifestyle benefits of living in Spain that you will have to weigh up.

 Spain – Europe’s Tax Hell